 Gas Ranges vs. Electric: What’s the difference?

 In your lifetime we’re willing to bet you’ve probably used both gas and electric stoves.
-Gas stoves are characterized by burners that ignite gas, producing an open flame on which to place your cooking vessels.
+Gas stoves are characterized by burners that ignite the gas, producing an open flame on which to place your cooking vessels.
 Electric stoves have coils that glow orange or red as they’re heated via electricity, and your pots and pans are placed on top of the coils to absorb that heat.

 Pros and Cons of Electric Ranges